ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 Note 3: ArduPilot provides a means to send its telemetry data via CRSF such that it can be displayed on `OpenTX <https://www.open-tx.org/>`__ transmitters using the :ref:`Yaapu Telemetry LUA Script<common-frsky-yaapu>`.

 Note 4: ELRS (EpressLRS) is a system that uses the CRSF (TBS Crossfire) RC protocol with several minimizations to simplify the system.
-It has reduced features but it connected to ArduPilot just like CRSF when it uses CRSF instead of SBUS to communicate to ArduPilot.
+It has reduced features but it connects to ArduPilot just like CRSF, when CRSF RXs are attached using a full UART, instead of SBUS protocol to communicate to ArduPilot.
 See `ExpressLRS site <https://www.expresslrs.org/2.0/>` for more information.

 Links to Radio Control Systems
 ==============================